Dominant Nola, Phillies shut down Marlins for 3-game sweep - WHIZ News

 The Phillies scored all their runs in the fourth.
 Alec Bohm and Matt Vierling had consecutive RBI doubles and Muñoz hit a two-run homer.
 Muñoz drove the first pitch from Trevor Rogers (4-9) over the wall in left for his third homer.

+Before their sweep, the Phillies were 0-6-1 in the last seven road series against Miami.

+“It’s definitely big to come down here and get a series sweep,” Phillies slugger Kyle Schwarber said.

-Rogers went six innings, allowing seven hits and plunking two batters.
+Rogers went six innings, allowing seven hits, striking out four and plunking two batters.
 Miami designated hitter Jesús Aguilar didn’t last that long — he was ejected in the second by plate umpire Ron Kulpa for arguing balls and strikes.

 IMPROVEMENTS AT THE BREAK